-"Completing a transaction" is where two-phase commit diverges from the simple example addressed in "Model for a basic transaction".
+Completing a transaction is where two-phase commit diverges from the simple example addressed in Model for a basic transaction.
 When the VisiTransact Transaction Service executes the two-phase commit process, it ensures that the entire transaction is either rolled back or committed atomically.
 In the first phase of the two-phase commit process, the Terminator asks the participants of the transaction if they can prepare the transaction to commit.
 If all participants vote that they can, the Terminator then tells all participants to commit the transaction during the second phase.
-If at least one participants to rollback the transaction.
+If at least one participant votes that it is not prepared to commit, the Terminator instructs the participants to rollback the transaction.